klogg/fl2000_drm/ANALYSIS.md

 ### Known issues

 * Empty 'status' stage CONTROL packets and zero-size BULK packets are not dissected because of Wireshark implementation - see `dissect_usb_payload()` function not proceeding to dissection when there is no data beyond standard USB header
+* Registration for Windows and Linux is different.
+To use on Windows, uncomment registration using InterfaceClass and comment out ProductID registration; do vice versa on Linux.

 ## Observations